Emergency Dentist — Newton, MA

 The Most Common Dental Emergencies

 Immediately after a dental emergency has occurred, the very first thing you should do is contact our dental office.
 Explain your situation, and we’ll let you know whether or not you need to come see us immediately.
 We can also walk you through some first-aid tips over the phone.
-While it’s important that you come to see us quickly, there are a few steps you can take on your own to provide some temporary relief:
+While it’s important that you come to see us quickly, below are a few steps you can take on your own to provide some temporary relief.

 Many people worry that they won’t be able to afford emergency dental care, and as a result, they don’t seek out treatment.
 This is always a mistake as oral health problems do not get better on their own.
 Acting quickly will allow us to handle a situation before it inevitably becomes much worse and requires more extensive care.
 To help make any necessary services more affordable, we’re happy to accept all dental insurance plans, and we offer low-to-no-interest financing as well.